Ficool

 The door to the clinic creaked open.
 Jinhee, her wrist in a heavy cast and her face deathly pale, was being led out by the nurse.
 She caught Chizuru's eye.

 Chizuru didn't say a word.
-She simply held up her hand—the one with the torn skin and the shimmering, clear fluid.
+She simply held up her hand, the one with the torn skin and the shimmering, clear fluid.
 She let Jinhee see the metallic glint of the circuitry beneath the "wound" before tucking it back into her blazer pocket.

 Chizuru's voice didn't just drop in volume; it dropped in temperature.
 As Jinhee's footsteps faded into a frantic, rhythmic tapping down the hall, the humming of the clinic's fluorescent lights seemed to sync with the low-frequency vibration emanating from Chizuru's chest.
+She didn't just look at the bed.
+She leaned over Epione, her shadow swallowing the unconscious girl whole.
+Her eyes didn't show affection; they showed the cold, calculating focus of a scanner.

-"Sleep well, Epione" Chizuru whispered.
+"Sleep well, Epione," Chizuru whispered.
 The sweetness in her voice was gone, replaced by a hollow, resonant tone that sounded like wind howling through a graveyard of scrap metal.
+"I've taken care of the paperwork.
+I've rewritten the history of this afternoon."

 She reached out a finger, tracing the line of the gauze on Epione's temple.
 Her touch was no longer warm; she had deactivated her thermal regulators.
 She was as cold as the steel she had just warped.